drkostas/termcolor-logger/README.md

 ## License <a name = "license"></a>

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/drkostas/termcolor-logger/blob/master/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/drkostas/termcolor-logger/blob/master/LICENSE) file for details.